 For a list of New Hampshire economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-New Hampshire Government Contracting Assistance Center: A cooperative program of the New Hampshire Division of Economic Development and the U.S. Department of Defense, Defense Logistics Agency, providing specialized assistance to businesses seeking assistance with contracting and subcontracting opportunities with the Department of Defense, other federal agencies or state and local governments.
+New Hampshire Government Contracting Assistance Center: A cooperative program of the New Hampshire Division of Economic Development and the U.S. Department of Defense, Defense Logistics Agency, providing specialized assistance to New Hampshire businesses seeking assistance support for with contracting and subcontracting opportunities with the Department of Defense, other federal agencies or U.S. government and state and local governments nationwide.

-New Hampshire Office of International Commerce: Plans, develops and administers programs for international trade promotion and foreign market development for New Hampshire companies; oversees the Export Expansion Fund, which helps businesses expand into global markets.
-OIC also works with the U.S. Department of Commerce; U.S. Export-Import Bank; U.S. Small Business Administration; New Hampshire Small Business Development Center; the U.S. Agency for International Development and the New Hampshire International Trade Association.
+New Hampshire Office of International Commerce: Plans, develops and administers programs for international trade promotion and foreign market development for New Hampshire companies.
+The center also works with the U.S. Department of Commerce; U.S. Export-Import Bank; U.S. Small Business Administration; New Hampshire Small Business Development Center; the New Hampshire International Trade Association and other national and regional trade associations.

-Community Development Block Grant (CDBG): Assistance can be in the form of a grant to the municipality for the public infrastructure improvements on behalf of an expanding business or a loan to the business itself.
+Community Development Block Grant: Assistance can be in the form of a grant to the municipality for the public infrastructure improvements on behalf of an expanding business or a loan to the business itself.
 The maximum amount of funding available for any given project is $500,000, regardless of size of the community applying for the grant.
-All grants have one-year duration and one job must be created for each $20,000 in CDBG funds granted.
+One job must be created for each $20,000 in CDBG funds granted.
 A minimum of 60% of the jobs created must be filled by low and moderate income persons.

 No Sales Tax